 A broad definition of forensic psychology is any intersection between psychology and the law.
 A narrower definition of forensic psychology is the intersections of applied psychology (clinical, counseling, or school) and the law (and especially psychological evaluations to inform legal decision-making).
 Relatedly, mental health law concerns what the law says and directs about the bearing of psychological functioning on criminal, civil, and family law matters.

-Dr. King's research lab uses psychological science to study issues pertaining to the narrower definition of forensic psychology, and most typically criminal and juvenile justice law rather than civil or family law.
-His lab also studies forensic psychology topics from a legal perspective, using traditional legal research strategies in addition to approaches that blend traditional legal research strategies with empirical strategies.
+My research lab uses psychological science to study issues pertaining to the narrower definition of forensic psychology, and most typically criminal and juvenile justice law rather than civil or family law.
+My lab also studies forensic psychology topics from a legal perspective, using traditional legal research strategies in addition to approaches that blend traditional legal research strategies with empirical strategies.

 Recent representative forensic psychology and mental health law publications: